Mipoplenty/Opemipo-capstone-project/README.txt

 ---------------------------------------------------------------------------------------------------------

-Thanks for downloading from Styleshout :)
+Thanks for viewing my portfolio